gxben/aosp-ethernet/README.md

 This repository is a collection of patches to Google's AOSP tree that provide Ethernet support to Android.

-The original support is based on the zork from Android-x86 project (see ethernet.diff.tar.gz from http://www.android-x86.org/download page).
+The original support is based on the fork from Android-x86 project (see ethernet.diff.tar.gz from http://www.android-x86.org/download page).

 The goal of the patchset is to provide a complete Ethernet support to